How are VCs handling diligence in a world where deals open and close in days, not months? – TechCrunch

 The global venture capital market had a cracking start to the year.
 Coming off a 2020 high, VC totals in the United States, in Europe, and among competitive verticals like insurtech and AI are on pace to set new records in 2021.

-The rapid-fire dealmaking and trend of larger venture checks at higher valuations that The Exchange has tracked for some time require private-market investors to make decisions faster than ever.
+The rapid-fire deal-making and trend of larger venture checks at higher valuations that The Exchange has tracked for some time require private-market investors to make decisions faster than ever.
 For venture capitalists, the timeline for reaching conviction around a startup’s thesis and executing due diligence has become compressed.

 Some venture capitalists are turning to data to move more quickly.
 Some are spending more time preparing to be vetted themselves.
 And some investors are simply doing the work beforehand.